jefdewitt/jekyll_portfolio/README.md

 {% include youtubePlayer.html %}
 ```

 Includes are a great way to add functionality with precision, only where it's needed.
-Thanks to Adam Harris's [article](http://www.adamwadeharris.com/how-to-easily-embed-youtube-videos-in-jekyll-sites-without-a-plugin/) I found a way for embedding YouTube videos easily with no 3rd party plugins.
+Thanks to Adam Garrett-Harris's [article](https://adam.garrett-harris.com/how-to-easily-embed-youtube-videos-in-jekyll-sites-without-a-plugin) I found a way for embedding YouTube videos easily with no 3rd party plugins.

 My `youtubePlayer.html` file:
 ```html